-After searching through Skyscanner and seeing where we could go on a cheap flight for a long September weekend, both myself and Jilly decided on visiting the Norwegian capital city of Oslo.
+After searching through Skyscanner and seeing where we could go on a cheap flight for a long September weekend, both Jilly and I decided on visiting the Norwegian capital city of Oslo.
 Having paid just £45 return for two one-way flights from Liverpool to Torp and then Rygge on the return to Manchester, we then found an excellent value Airbnb very close to the city centre.

 But Scandinavia is so expensive...or is it?

 Having been to Scandinavia many times in the past, I know how expensive certain day-to-day items can be such as food, transport and drinks.
 That said, Norway is meant to be the most expensive of all the Nordic countries and Oslo is, in fact, one of the most expensive cities in the world.